Karibusan/xrp-grid-trading-bot/docs/CONTRIBUTING.md

 # 🤝 Contributing to XRP Grid Trading Bot

+> 🚫 Please do not submit features or documentation that suggest this bot guarantees profits or acts as a financial advisor.

 Thank you for considering a contribution to this open-source trading bot.
 This project exists to empower small holders and promote ethical, modular crypto automation.